Mineral Trade

 Trade by province and territory

-Most of Canada’s mineral commodity trade flows to and from Ontario and Quebec, as the two provinces accounted for 40% and 23% of exports, respectively.
-Similarly, Ontario accounted for 59% of imports based on the province of clearance and Quebec, for 17%.
-This is a function of large portions of mine outputs being processed in these jurisdictions before export and of the prevalence of manufacturing industries.
-It also reflects the importance of these two provinces as key points for Canadian imports of mineral products due to their proximity to major consumer markets.
+Most of Canada’s mineral trade is concentrated in Ontario and Quebec, with these two provinces accounting for 42% and 24% of exports, respectively.
+Ontario also led mineral imports, representing 62% of the total, while Quebec followed at 17%.
+This pattern reflects the significant processing of mine outputs within these provinces before export, along with the high concentration of manufacturing industries.
+It also highlights the strategic importance of Ontario and Quebec as entry points for Canadian imports, due to their proximity to major consumer markets.

-In many cases, the increase is mainly attributable to one or two commodities:
+In several cases, the declining values were driven by one or two commodities:

-- High metallurgical coal exports and prices were largely responsible for the increase in British Columbia and Alberta.
-Canada is the fourth largest global exporter of metallurgical coal, 99% of which comes from British Columbia.
+- British Columbia and Alberta were primarily affected by lower metallurgical coal exports and prices.
+Canada is the fourth largest exporter of metallurgical coal globally, with 99% sourced from British Columbia.

-- High potash prices were the leading contributor to the increase in Saskatchewan.
-Canada is the leading global producer and exporter of potash, almost all of which is mined in Saskatchewan.
+- Saskatchewan experienced a decline that was largely due to lower potash prices.
+Canada is the leading global producer and exporter of potash, which is almost totally mined in Saskatchewan.

 Text version — Figure 7